uzairaj/Scraping/README.md

-# Scraping
-# Scrap data from Websites
+# Scrap data from sites
 In this notebook you will find ways through which you can extract different kinds of information from websites

 For more details check my blog on Scraping.